-Indian Shipping Minister, Nitin Gadkari, is looking to sign a memorandum of understanding (MoU) with Iran for the development of Chabahar port - an initiative that was first discussed in 2003 but did not make progress due to international sanctions.
 Further to this, local media reported the visit of an Indian delegation to Iran to explore opportunities in trade, energy, and infrastructure, with the aim to secure a first-mover advantage.
 India's Larsen & Tuobro (L&T) is studying projects in Iran's oil and gas sectors while Tata Power, Adani Enterprises, and National Aluminium Co are reportedly considering a power project, port and a smelter complex, respectively.
 Even US-based energy firms are reportedly surveying the Iranian market.
 In the region, we highlight Orascom, Galfar, and Arab Contractors as having the greatest potential to tackle projects in Iran.
 We therefore expect cement producers, equipment providers, and engineering companies to see demand for their products and services rise sharply.

-Despite our more positive outlook on Iran's infrastructure once all international sanctions are lifted, we highlight risks that will continue to limit growth in the market.
+Despite our more positive outlook on Iran's infrastructure now that sanctions have been lifted, we highlight risks that will continue to limit growth in the market.
 Some of the main challenges in increasing the use of public-private partnerships (PPPs) is the lack of transparency when tendering projects, questions over judicial independence, lack of established mechanisms to resolve contract disputes and corruption.
 At present, Iran's institutional framework does not provide significant investor protection nor address these issues.
 This is in addition to weaknesses in the labour market, high transaction costs and lengthy lead time for infrastructure projects.